Skip to content

 • Tighten the M3-acorn-nut onto the M3x16-bolt with a 5.5mm socket and an allen wrench

-• Rotate the M3x16-bolt until the M3-acorn-nut is loosely resting against the M3-hex-nut
+• Rotate the M3x16-bolt until the M3-acorn-nut is fully secure and the M3x16-bolt has been threaded through the hex nut.

 This ensures the belt-tensioner-arm is installed with it's adjustment range fully available for when it's time to tension GT2-belt